 Here are some of the basic metrics you need to understand

-#1 Users, New Users and Returning Users
+#1 Users, New Users, and Returning Users in Google Analytics

 Users metric is the number of unique users that opened the pages on your website during a specific timeframe. (week, month, year, etc.).
 When a person visits your website for the first time, a Google analytics cookie will be set, and a unique identifier is assigned.
 When the same user visits your website again, the user will be counted as a “returning user.”

-However, if the same person visits your website from a different device or a different browser, he will be counted as a New user, and a new unique identifier is assigned to that browser.
+However, if the same person visits your website from a different device or a different browser, he will be counted as a New user.
+And a new unique identifier is assigned to that browser.

 New Users metric helps you identify how effective your marketing efforts like paid advertisements or social media boosts were.
 Returning users metrics can be very important for websites like publication, tips, and hacks, blogs because it indicates your content is helpful and valuable that users are returning to your websites.
 When you are looking at site users always distinguish between new and returning users.
 Understand how new users and returning users interact.
 You need to be clear that different type of business has different metrics as their priority depending on their nature and objective.